krallapalli/letterscampaign/README.md

 ## To deploy the application directly
 Drop contents of dist folder in any html/web server web root folder or specific folder

-##To customize title, subtitle and content of website
-Modify /asssets/content.json under dist folder
+##To customize title, subtitle and content of website, Modify /asssets/content.json under dist folder

-##To customize recepients specific to state and nation
-Modify /asssets/recepients.json under dist folder
+##To customize recepients specific to state and nation, Modify /asssets/recepients.json under dist folder

 ##To modify background image
 Replace /asssets/img/bg.jpg with the choice of your image